TSS-22/g-unit-of-agreement/README.md

 # g unit of agreement
- A statistic based on the G indew from Holley and Guilford, 1964
+ A statistic based on the G index from Holley and Guilford, 1964